OVW Women's Championship

-The OVW Women's Championship is a women's professional wrestling world championship championship in Ohio Valley Wrestling (OVW).
+The OVW Women's Championship is a women's professional wrestling world championship in Ohio Valley Wrestling (OVW).
 The first holder of the title was ODB, who declared herself champion in August 2006.
 The belt was defended as any other championship in professional wrestling until Serena Deeb declared she would defend the belt under 24/7 rules in May 2008.
 These rules lasted until Melody won the belt in November 2008.

 Jessie Belle holds the record for most reigns, with eleven and at 343 days, Josie/Lady JoJo sixth reign is the longest in the title's history.
 Reggie and The Baroness' first and only reigns are the shortest in the title's history at less than a day.
 The Bodyguy is the first and only male to hold the title.
-Overall, there have been 95 reigns shared among 45 wrestlers, with seven vacancies.
-The current champion is Freya the Slaya who is in her fourth reign.
+Overall, there have been 102 reigns shared among 48 wrestlers, with eight vacancies.
+The current champion is Dayami who is in her second reign.